zopefoundation/zc.relationship/src/zc/relationship/README.txt

     ...         '''return a context for the relationship''' ...

 Now we'll create an index.
 To do that, we must minimally pass in an iterable describing the indexed values.
 Each item in the iterable must either be an interface element (a zope.interface.Attribute or zope.interface.Method associated with an interface, typically obtained using a spelling like `IRelationship['subjects']`) or a dict.
-Each dict must have at least one key:
-'element', which is the interface element to be indexed.
+Each dict must have either the 'element' key, which is the interface element to be indexed; or the 'callable' key, which is the callable shown in the simpler, introductory example above [#there_can_be_only_one]_.
 It then can contain other keys to override the default indexing behavior for the element.

-The element's __name__ will be used to refer to this element in queries, unless the dict has a 'name' key, which must be a non-empty string.
+The element's or callable's __name__ will be used to refer to this element in queries, unless the dict has a 'name' key, which must be a non-empty string [#name_errors]_.

 The element is assumed to be a single value, unless the dict has a 'multiple' key with a value equivalent True.
 In our example, "subjects" and "objects" are